Semakoflame/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing all files (the ones beginning with a period character) in the current directory and the parent of the working directory and the /boot director in long format
+ a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory